Katelynn Averyt, Disaster Response Coordinator

-Katelynn Averyt is the program assistant at the Smithsonian Cultural Rescue Initiative, where she manages special projects and provides programmatic support.
-Prior to her work at the Smithsonian Cultural Rescue Initiative, Katelynn was an assistant to the director for strategic planning at the Smithsonian Institution’s Freer Gallery of Art and the Arthur M. Sackler Gallery, in Washington, D.C.
+Katelynn Averyt is the disaster response coordinator at the Smithsonian Cultural Rescue Initiative where she manages SCRI’s research data related to cultural heritage under threat and coordinates emergency response field work and deployments for domestic and international cultural heritage disaster missions.
+Prior to her work at the Smithsonian Cultural Rescue Initiative, Katelynn was the development coordinator at the Kellogg-Hubbard Library and deputy director at the Helen Day Art Center in Vermont.
 She received her M.A. in Art and Museum Studies from Georgetown University and her B.A. in Classics from The Catholic University of America.

 Brian I. Daniels, Director of Research and Programs, Penn Cultural Heritage Center, University of Pennsylvania Museum

 Brian I. Daniels is the director of research and programs for the Penn Cultural Heritage Center at the University of Pennsylvania Museum and a research associate at the Smithsonian Institution.
 Dr. Daniels co-directs the Safeguarding the Heritage of Syria and Iraq Project, which aims to enhance the protection of cultural heritage by supporting professionals and activists in conflict areas, and leads a National Science Foundation-supported study about the intentional destruction of cultural heritage in conflict.
 He has also worked with local communities on issues surrounding heritage rights and repatriation for over fifteen years.
 Previously, he served as the manager of the National Endowment for the Humanities regional center initiative at San Francisco State University, where he worked on strategies for community engagement and folklore documentation.
 Dr. Daniels received his doctoral degree from the University of Pennsylvania.

 Lori Foley, Coordinator, Heritage Emergency National Task Force